 WestJet’s plan to order 65 Boeing 737 MAX family aircraft will stretch out its expansion and leave the carrier with a more modern fleet by pushing deliveries into the future and swapping 737NGs for Boeing’s newer narrowbody twin.
 The letter of intent (LOI), announced Aug.
 29, calls for WestJet to substitute 15 737NG orders slated as 2014-2018 deliveries for 737 MAXs, meaning the deal adds a net of 50 aircraft to the carrier’s backlog.
 Prior to the LOI, WestJet was slated to take ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "WestJet's MAX Deal Would Cancel 15 737NG Orders".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "WestJet's MAX Deal Would Cancel 15 737NG Orders".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.